Tiko4real/FIRST-PROJECT/README.md

  This website is my Portfolio.
 The website is showcasing my skills and career journey.
-The site is designed to be informative, user-friendly, and engaging, providing visitors with a comprehensive look at my competencies, projects, and contact information.
+The site is designed to be informative, user-friendly, and engaging, providing visitors with a comprehensive look at my competencies, career, and contact information.

 Features
 Easily navigate throughout the site.